-The available modes are : PLII Movie, Matrix,Dolby Pro Logic or Music.
+The available modes are :

+PLII Music, PLIIx Music, PLII Movie, PLIIx Movie, Matrix, or Dolby Pro Logic.

 These are described in more detail on page 43.

-PLII Music mode has three options which allow you to create a realistic and natural surround effect from 2 channel sources:
+PLII Music and PLIIx Music modes have three extra options which allow you to create a realistic and natural surround effect from 2 channel sources: